Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition: Main analysis

-With the help of the above claims and the classical implicit function theorem, we will prove our main claim of the goal (cf. \cref{lastthm} in subsection\,\ref{sec:claim5}).
+With the help of the above claims and the classical implicit function theorem, we will prove our main claim of the goal (cf. \cref{lastthm} in subsection\,\ref{sec:claim5} and \cref{lastthm2} in subsection\,\ref{sec:unique}).
 Mind that henceforth, several proofs are deferred to the Appendix for the sake of readability.

-\paragraph{Additional notations and symbols used hereafter:} In the remaining of Section\,\ref{sec:mainresults} and the Appendix, we will use the symbols and the notations defined in \eqref{eq:past}-\eqref{eqn:1212-2} in addition to those introduced at the end of Section\,\ref{sec:1}.
+\paragraph{Additional notations and symbols used hereafter} In the remaining of Section\,\ref{sec:mainresults} and the Appendix, we will use the symbols and the notations defined in \eqref{eq:past}-\eqref{eqn:1212-2} in addition to those introduced at the end of Section\,\ref{sec:1}.
 In particular, $\Past=[\PU,\PN]$ is an {\it arbitrarily} chosen orthogonal matrix defined for $G(\xast)$ so that \eqref{eq:past} holds.
 For the sake of simplicity, we often write